weynandk/info_threefold/src/docs/collaboration/freeflow_collaboration/circles_remuneration.md

 - [bonus_token_pool](/collaboration/bonus_token_pool.md)

-The P2P awareness level is an important factor.
+The P2P awareness level is an important factor in this bonus token plan.

 ## Ad hoc contributor

 Ad hoc contributor.
 Certain stories or circles can have a budget to reward ad hoc contributors.
-They are not part of the bonus token pool
+They are not part of the bonus token pool, there is no monthly remuneration.
+An ad hoc contributor can be a matchmaker as well.